Introduction

 Choose the Correct Bead Size

-The size of the bead of caulk is determined by how much you cut off from the tip of the nozzle.
-A larger hole will produce a thicker bead, while a smaller one will yield a finer line.
+The bead size you create depends on how much of the nozzle tip you remove.
+A larger cut will produce a thicker bead, while a smaller cut results in a finer line.

 Cut at an Angle

-Using a sharp utility knife, cut the tip of the caulk tube nozzle at a 45-degree angle.
-This angle allows for better control and ease when applying the caulk into corners and joints.
+Utilize a sharp utility knife to slice the tip of the caulk tube nozzle at a 45-degree angle.
+This angle enhances your control and facilitates easier application in corners and joints.

 Inserting and Securing the Caulking Tube